 Create a space for your prospect to share intimate details of what’s happening in their environment that has led them to consider something new.
-Then listen for information that will influence how you demonstrate and speak to the features, advantages, and benefits of your product.
+Then, listen for information that will influence how you demonstrate and speak to the features, advantages, and benefits of your product.

 2. Send Detailed Meeting Invitations

 Most meeting services automatically generate a unique web link for participants to join the audio and visual portions of the meeting.
 Send this information to attendees in the form of detailed meeting invitations, and keep any technology requirements in mind.
-If you are not on-site with your prospect or if you anticipate that your prospect could encounter difficulty accessing the meeting, provide clear instructions for accessing the service before the meeting.
+If you are not on-site with your prospect or if you anticipate that your prospect could encounter difficulty accessing the meeting, provide clear instructions for accessing the service prior to the meeting.

 Product Demo Meeting Invitation Email Template

 Subject line: [Sam & Son’s Mulch] Solution Overview

 I really appreciate the time you spent helping me learn more about your current farming practices and needs for transitioning to a new means of soil conservation.
 I understand that Johnny’s Produce is currently spending hundreds of dollars each week on contracted help.
 As discussed, I look forward to sharing how our unique blend can not only help you improve soil quality, but also reduce your reliance on manual tilling and boost profits.

 Below are detailed instructions for joining our virtual meeting at [date and time].

 [Include auto-generated information from your meeting service here, including web links and phone numbers.]

 If you have questions about how to join the meeting, or if there is anything else we can do to assist with your project, feel free to give me a call.